 Unions play a key role in many school districts and within education policy broadly.
-Journalist’s Resource‘s managing editor, Denise-Marie Ordway, an education journalist for two decades, offers six tips to help reporters understand and write about the work of these influential organizations.
+The Journalist’s Resource’s managing editor, Denise-Marie Ordway, an education journalist for two decades, offers six tips to help reporters understand and write about these influential organizations.

-Journalist’s Resource would like to thank Samantha Hernandez, an education reporter at the Green Bay Press Gazette in Wisconsin; Dana Goldstein, an education reporter at The New York Times; Joshua Cowen, a professor of education policy at Michigan State University; and Staci Maiers, a senior press officer with the National Education Association, for their help creating this tip sheet.
+A big thanks to journalists Samantha Hernandez and Dana Goldstein as well as Joshua Cowen, a professor of education policy at Michigan State University, and Staci Maiers, a senior press officer with the National Education Association, for their help creating this tip sheet.

 1. Remember that not all teachers are union members.

 Many public school teachers don’t join unions.
 In fact, the proportion of teachers who are members of a union or another employee association is dropping.
 Less than 70 percent of public school teachers were members in 2015-16, the most recent year for which the U.S. Department of Education (USDOE) has data.
 That’s down from 76.4 percent in 2007-08 and 79.1 percent in 1999-2000.

 Interesting fact: The teachers most likely to join unions, according to the USDOE, are middle school teachers and those working at schools in the wealthiest communities.